MathGeniusJodie/mass-extinction/readme.md

 ## breaking changes planned for version 1

-#### margin reset only on some elements

-Global reset breaks `<dialog>` and violates philosophy number 2.

-Margins will be reset on textareas and inputs to smooth over cross-browser differences.

 #### removed background reset

 Global reset breaks `<dialog>` and violates philosophy number 2.